stennety/mywebsite/_posts/2024-09-16-lazy-loading-in-csharp.md

    public class Lazy<T> { … }
 ```

-Second, we'd need to know all about how _exactly_ to create this `bar` object, and yet, not _delay_ the process… This sounds like a _producer_ – a method that produces such and object, encorporates the _how_ – and a _callback_ (or  _higher-order function_), a method passed as argument, to be called when needed.
+Second, we'd need to know all about how _exactly_ to create this `bar` object, and yet, _delay_ the process… This sounds like a _producer_ – a method that produces such and object, encorporates the _how_ – and a _callback_ (or  _higher-order function_), a method passed as argument, to be called when needed.
 This is exactly what we need!
 In `.NET` the `Func<T>` type is a _function_ type that takes no parameters and returns a `T`.
 We can use is as such:

 ```C#
    public class Lazy<T>